psychemedia/eurydice-resources/resources/__raising_the_eurydice.md

 [Hampshire Telegraph](https://www.britishnewspaperarchive.co.uk/viewer/bl/0000069/18780831/032/0008), 1878-08-31, p.
 8

 The pumping operations were begun on board the Eurydice at seven o'clock on Wednesday night, but mainly for the purpose of testing the pumps, the actual attempt to pump her out having been fixed for Thursday morning.
-She soon became buoyant and lively, and as the great weight of thick mud on the port side still retained its positon when the ship was canted over to starboard and thus more than counterbalanced the weight of the guns, she would have toppled over again on her port bilge had measures not been taken to prevent it.
+She soon became buoyant and lively, and as the great weight of thick mud on the port side still retained its position when the ship was canted over to starboard and thus more than counterbalanced the weight of the guns, she would have toppled over again on her port bilge had measures not been taken to prevent it.
 For some time the pumps gained upon the water, but soon they pumped out nothing but clean water, from which it appeared that there were still extensive leakages.
 The operations were then stopped.
 The holes extend over 30 feet in length on the port bilge, and one fracture covers a space of 8ft. by 6ft.
 The dash and rush of the be water inside had bulged the stoppings outward, which now require to be straightened and strengthened, besides forcing out the oakum caulking.
 On Thursday morning there was half-a-gale blowing out beside the ship, which strained her very much, and so darkened the water that the divers could not see below.
 Eight more bodies have been recovered since the ship was turned over.
 Caulking operations were continued yesterday.

 [EXTRACT]